 Any other agreement, is commonly known as “informal property settlement” and is not legally binding.
 What this means is that your spouse or partner may, at some later time, seek a greater share.

 We have acted for clients, that had prior to engaging our firm, entered into informal property settlements, only for their former partners to re-contact them down the track, to seek a further share of the assets.
 Had a Binding Financial Agreement or Court Orders been made at the time of separation, that situation would never have arisen.

 Informal agreements may seem quick and hassle free, at the time, but in the end, may cause you to incur the significant cost and stress of defending a Court application.

 We strongly recommend that if you are separating, or considering separating, that you at least get basic family law advice.
-Remember we provide our first consultation in Family Law matters completely FREE.

 Once you have reached an agreement with your partner/husband/wife, you can document that agreement in what is known as an ‘Application for Consent Orders’.
 The Application sets out the various assets, liabilities, financial resources of your relationship/marriage and provides for a number of Court Orders that you seek the Family Court to make to finalise your financial relationship with each other.